HaruNashii/cosmic-simple-dotfiles-hyprland/README.md

 - mpv (for mpvpaper)

 ## fonts
-- ttf-jetbrains-mono-nerd (for icons and text in waybar, terminal and wofi)
+- ttf-jetbrains-mono-nerd && ttf-jetbrains-mono (for icons and text in waybar, terminal and wofi)
 - ttf-font-awesome (for icons in neofetch)